pathway27/GTH-Barcelona-Tramoji/README.md

 React

+Python for data

 Dialogflow - Natural language processor for the development of conversation interfaces

 Kommunicate - Chatbot UI provider with rich message functionality